 There are botanical repellants that are offensive to rodents.
 Some of them are made of herbal ingredients such as lavender oil and other plant extracts.
-Ultimately, they give off an awful smell that puts off rodents but not humans.
+Ultimately, they give off an awful smell that puts off mice and rats but not humans.

 Contact a Professional Pest Control Company